 Here is the spelling activity that can be dictated to the pupil.

-To see That Dog! series and the workbooks with these sheets go to:
+To see the That Dog! series and the activities books with these sheets go to:

 #phonicsclass #phonicactivities #teachreading #teachphonics #readingintervention #structuredliteracy #systematicphonics #systematicsyntheticphonics